DucManhPhan/DucManhPhan.github.io/_posts/2019-03-24-Understanding-about-multithread-in-C++.md

 <br>

 ## The difference between process and thread

+Below is a table that describe the difference between them.

 |          Type           |         Process        |             Thread              |
 | ----------------------- | ---------------------- | ------------------------------- |
 | Definition              | A process is a program under execution | A thread is a lightweight process that can be managed independently by a scheduler |